pbs-assess/rosettafish/README.md

 Please note that the ‘rosettafish’ project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
-By contributing to this project, you agree to abide by its terms. \#\# Instructions for updating the list of translated scientific terms
+By contributing to this project, you agree to abide by its terms.